 A TOEFL exam costs around 245 USD, an IELTS around 200 euros, and the Cambridge English exam is between 165 and 255 euros (depending on the level).
 Please be aware that these prices might differ depending on your location and are subject to change.

 Preparation is key.
 Don’t underestimate the exam and starting studying in time.
 You can do this by yourself or with an online course, but if you’re really looking to improve and progress and to get the best score possible, your best bet is to do a language course.
 Language organizations like EF offer courses that are tailored to the exam you’re going to take, and will include lots of targeted preparation and practice exams.
 If you go on a language course abroad (studying English in the UK, US or Canada, for example), you’ll maximize your chances of doing well in the oral part of the exam as you’ll be practicing and using English in the months and weeks before the exam.

 Before you decide

-Get a sense of your current level and whether an exam prep course is right for you by doing our free, online-based EFSET EF Standard English Test.
-Consider doing the EFSET PLUS version of the test for a more comprehensive and accurate reading of your level.
+Get a sense of your current level and whether an exam prep course is right for you by doing our free, online EF SET (EF Standard English Test).
+Consider doing the 50-minute version of the test for a more comprehensive and accurate reading of your level.